syncfusion-content/install-docs/Common/Essential-Studio/Installation/Installation-errors.md

 ### Problem

-**Error Message:** Sorry, the provided unlock key is a trial key and cannot be used to unlock the licensed version of our Essential Studio for {platform} installer
+**Error Message:** Sorry, the provided unlock key is a trial unlock key and cannot be used to unlock the licensed version of our Essential Studio for {platform} installer

 ![Alert Message](Errors/Installation_Errors_img1.png)

 ### Reason

-You are trying to unlock the licensed installer with a Trial key.
+You are attempting to use a Trial unlock key to unlock the licensed installer.

 ### Suggested solution

-Licensed installer can be unlocked only by License key.
-So, use the License key to unlock the Licensed installer.
-Refer [this](http://syncfusion.com/kb/2326) topic to generate the license key.
+Only a licensed unlock key can unlock a licensed installer.
+So, to unlock the Licensed installer, use the Licensed unlock key.
+To generate the licensed unlock key, refer to [this](http://syncfusion.com/kb/2326) article.

 ## License has expired